Peugeot Traveller MPV review

 - Awkward boot when all seats are in place

-The Volkswagen Caravelle and Mercedes V-Class can both carry up to eight passengers and the Traveller might wear a less well-known badge, but it's a credible rival to either.
-Inside and out it’s almost identical to the Citroen SpaceTourer and Toyota ProAce Verso, which isn’t surprising, as all three come from the same production line.
-And in common with the Volkswagen and Mercedes above, all three are based on vans, too.
+The Volkswagen Caravelle and Mercedes V-Class can both carry up to eight passengers and the Traveller might wear a less well-known badge, but it's a credible rival to both.
+Inside and out it’s almost identical to the Citroen SpaceTourer and Toyota Proace Verso, which isn’t surprising, as all three come from the same production line.
+And in common with the Volkswagen and Mercedes above, all three MPVs are based on commercial vans, too.

 That may not seem very upmarket, but in fact it makes a lot of sense.
-A van is designed to offer as much interior space as possible and that leads to cars like the Traveller providing generous accommodation for large groups of passengers.
+A van is designed to offer as much interior space as possible, so MPVs like the Traveller provide the most generous accommodation for large groups of passengers.
 All occupants can stretch out in some comfort and there’s an extended wheelbase version that offers even more room.
 The longer model also maximises luggage space behind the third row of seats.

 Most importantly, vans are expected to work for a living, while generating a profit for their commercial users, so they have to be cheap to run.
 The 2.0-litre 148bhp diesel engine of the Traveller is a well proven design that’s claimed to return up to 42.5mpg.
 A smaller 1.5-litre diesel is also offered, increasing fuel-efficiency to just over 46mpg.
 Alternatively, 2021 also saw the launch of the Peugeot e-Traveller, with an all-electric powertrain and a range of just over 140 miles.

 Compared to its Citroen and Toyota stablemates, the Peugeot is positioned a little way upmarket – there’s no economy-priced basic model.
 Every Traveller is pretty well equipped, with climate control, cruise control, Bluetooth and a seven-inch infotainment screen even on the least expensive Active model.
-Go for Allure and you get heated leather seats, a panoramic sunroof, xenon headlamps and a heads-up display for driver convenience.
-Sat nav remains optional, though.
+Go for Allure and you get heated and massaging leather seats, a panoramic sunroof, xenon headlamps and a heads-up display for driver convenience.

 In all likelihood, the Peugeot Traveller will be too bulky for family use, unless eight seats are essential.
 However, a larger family will find the big Peugeot a comfortable, flexible and economical way of travelling together in safety.